Our Journey to Family Preservation and Orphan Prevention

 2013 – Men’s Discipleship Ministry and Heartline Bakery Founded

-Heartline Founder, John McHoul established a discipleship and vocational training ministry with young Haitian men.
+A discipleship and vocational training ministry with young Haitian men was established to address further issues affecting families in Haiti.
 Partnering with local churches to identify men with leadership potential, the inaugural men’s ministry provided formational discipleship ministry in combination with vocational training at the Heartline Bakery for six months.
-Today, the Outreach & Discipleship ministry continues to disciple young men while supporting them, as well as women in the Heartline family, in their outreach ministry at local prisons, a Kids Club, an orphanage for children with disabilities, and a village for elderly Haitians.
+Today, the Outreach & Discipleship ministry continues to disciple young men and women and provide various forms of support in their outreach ministry at local prisons, a Kids Club, an orphanage for children with disabilities, and a village for elderly Haitians.

 - The Heartline Bakery was founded to provide vocational training and jobs for previously unemployed men.